JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 Gtk4 provides many layout widgets for arranging widgets in a window.

 !!! note
-    For larger projects it might be a good idea to create the layout using Glade in combination with `GtkBuilder`.
-See [Builder and Glade](@ref).
+    For larger projects it might be a good idea to create the layout using Cambalache in combination with `GtkBuilder`.
+See [Builder](@ref).

 ## GtkBox